EXCLUSIVE: How Food Marketing Moves the Needle

 As the omnichannel retail sector becomes more fragmented, food marketers have to traditional paradigms when it comes to consumer habits.
 “A lot of people say ‘The customer is always right!’, but to me, the customer is always right about the need they are trying to fulfill and that need is uniquely theirs,” declared Don Sanderson, chief merchandising and marketing officer at Meijer, noting that a customer-first focus can be accompanied by helpful curiosity.
 “Understand who your customers are and the issues they are facing and then ask how you can help be a solution.”

 Differentiation with nuances of different scales exist within an organization’s brands, too.
 As she shared examples on how certain brands have been transformed through marketing, Amy Bosek, area VP at The Kraft Heinz Co., stressed that point.
-“We have over $6 billion brands.
+“We have six billion-dollar brands.
 How do we bring those to life?
 And how do we make sure that we're not talking about a Philadelphia Cream Cheese in the same voice we're talking about the Gray Poupon Mustard?” she said.
 “All these brands have roles to play and we need to be very specific on what those roles are and make sure that we are helping our teams to prioritize.
 That is critical because otherwise you're going to get lost in the minutia.”

 FMC speakers covered a variety of other topics, too, including sustainability, store brand trends, longevity in grocery careers, innovation in bringing new products to the shelf, and e-commerce.